joshuajonghankim/hormoz-strait-transit-tracker/README.md

----
-title: Hormuz Transit Summary
-description: "An interactive Streamlit app that fetches and summarizes the Strait of Hormuz transit data over the last 4 weeks."
-date: "2026-05-05"
-published: true
----

 A Python-based tool that tracks and summarizes maritime traffic through the Strait of Hormuz.
 It utilizes the UN Global Platform's Daily Chokepoints API to provide actionable insights into weekly vessel movements.

 ### 🚀 Interactive App